michelleherman13/project-2/README.md

 ### Load Final Database

-Database was created using Jupyter Notebook and tables combined using pgAdmin PostgresSql.

-Data can now be used to make supported determinations based on country for years 2015 and 2016 data specific to happiness score, family, freedom, population , economy and health.
+The final realtional database was created using Jupyter Notebook and PgAdmin PostgresSql.
+Data can now be used to make determinations based on counrties for the years 2015 and 2016 and specific to each countries happiness score, family, freedom, population, economy and health.